Risk Snapshot

 Fire risk depends on proximity to vegation: densely developed urban areas have a much lower risk of burning than areas adjacent to wildland.
 Climate change increases risks from wildfire by creating hotter, drier conditions for fires to spread.
 ClimateCheck ratings of fire risk are based on projected weather conditions and U.S. Forest Service models simulating fire behavior.

-The risks presented on this page reflect averages for Philadelphia, PA and can vary for individual properties.
-Check your address and request a report describing risks to your property and in your area.
+The risks presented on this page reflect modeled averages for Philadelphia, PA under one projected emissions scenario and can vary for individual properties.
+To find out more, check a specific address and request a report describing risks to your property and in your area.

 Check our free report for tips on protecting your home from hazards.